leios/gpu-handbook/src/content/abstractions.md

 It should be entirely possible to distribute that work to multiple cores, so that (for instance) core 1 handles iteration 1 and core 4 handles iteration 4.
 In fact, this is precisely what loop vectorization is, and there are plenty of GPU libraries that use loop vectorization for various GPU backends.

-With all that said, I've never found them to be intuitive abstractions for parallel programming.
+With all that said, I have personally never found them to be intuitive abstractions for parallel programming.
 I have always had trouble precisely explaining why this is the case, but let me try.
-Here is a parallel `for` loop in Julia:
+Here is a parallel, CPU `for` loop in Julia:

 ```
 Threads.@threads for i = 1:10